 Two-Tiered Annuity Cons

-Normally you don’t know your retirement income payment amounts because these retirement annuities were mostly performance-based (indexed products) that earned gains versus the guaranteed income riders of modern annuities.
+You usually don’t know your retirement income payment amounts because these retirement annuities were mostly performance-based (indexed products) that earned gains versus the guaranteed income riders of modern annuities.

-Contracts have limited liquidity (penalty-free withdrawals) during the accumulation phase, if any at all.
+Contracts have limited liquidity (penalty-free withdrawals) during the accumulation phase if any at all.
 Therefore, there would be no liquidity in the income phase.